Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 Here, `System.out.println` instructs the computer to display a message in the console.

-The message we will be displaying in the program is "Welcome to Java from the command line!".
+The message displayed in the program is "Hello World!".

 --